$L^p$ estimates for fractional schrodinger operators with kato class potentials: Introduction

-\end{theorem} In the free case $V(x)=0$, the same bounds were obtained by Balabane and Emami-Rad \cite{bal}, Miyajima and Shindoh \cite{Miyaj}.
-They also showed that the decay index $\frac{n}{2}+\alpha$ in the upper bounds is sharp as $|x-y|$ goes to infinity.
-In the case $0<\alpha<1$, Theorem \ref{thm1.4} is contained in Proposition 4.1 of Shindoh \cite{shi}, though the fact is not pointed out explicitly there.
+\end{theorem} The decay rate $\frac{n}{2}+\alpha$ in \eqref{equ1.08} is sharp in the sense that it can not be improved in the free case \cite{bal,Miyaj}.
+In the case $0<\alpha<1$, Theorem \ref{thm1.4} is contained in \cite[Proposition 4.1]{shi}, though the fact is not pointed out explicitly there.
 The proof in \cite{shi} is based on Voigt's theory of absorption semigroup \cite{voi86, voi88}.
-It only works for positivity semigroups and thus fails in the case $\alpha>1$.
-In \cite{Bogdan.K}, Bogdan and Jackubowski proved the estimate \eqref{equ1.08} for the kernel of the semigroup generated by $(-\triangle)^{\alpha}+b(x)\cdot\nabla$ for $\frac{1}{2}<\alpha<1$, $V\in K_1(\mathbbm{R}^n)$.
+However, it only works for positivity semigroups and thus fails in the case $\alpha>1$.
+In \cite{Bogdan.K}, Bogdan and Jackubowski proved the estimate \eqref{equ1.08} for the kernel of the semigroup generated by $(-\Delta)^{\alpha}+b(x)\cdot\nabla$ for $\frac{1}{2}<\alpha<1$ and $V\in K_1(\mathbb{R}^n)$.
 Xie and Zhang \cite{zhang} improved the result to $\alpha=\frac{1}{2}$.
-The main tools in \cite{Bogdan.K} are the so-called the $3P$ Theorem and a characterization of Kato class potentials $K_{2\alpha}(\mathbbm{R}^n)$.
-In section 3, we adapt the tools to the case $\alpha>1$ and prove Theorem \ref{thm1.4}.
-Our new ingredient in this part is to show that $-((-\triangle)^{\alpha}+V)$ is the generator of the constructed semigroup in usual sense, while only weak generator was obtained in \cite{Bogdan.K, zhang}.
-To this end, we shall exploit the analyticity of the semigroup generated by $-(-\triangle)^\alpha$ and the uniqueness of vector-valued Laplace transform.
+The main tools in \cite{Bogdan.K} are the so-called the $3P$ Theorem and a characterization of Kato class potentials $K_{2\alpha}(\mathbb{R}^n)$.
+In Section 3, we adapt these tools to the case $\alpha>1$ and prove Theorem \ref{thm1.4}.
+Our new ingredient in this part is to show that $-((-\Delta)^{\alpha}+V)$ is the generator of the constructed semigroup in the usual sense, while only weak generator was obtained in \cite{Bogdan.K, zhang}.
+To this end, we shall exploit the analyticity of the semigroup generated by $-(-\Delta)^\alpha$ and the uniqueness of vector-valued Laplace transform.

-In section 4, we prove Theorem \ref{thm1.2}.
-If $\alpha=m$ is an integer, then Theorem \ref{thm1.2} follows from Theorem \ref{thm1.3} directly as said before.
-However, if $\alpha$ is fractional, Theorem \ref{thm1.4} gives only polynomial decay in $|x-y|$ of the kernel as $|x-y|$ goes to infinity.
-Thus the abstract approach based on kernel estimates does not work.
-Fortunately, the distinct behavior of the heat kernels in two cases lead to the same form of uniform resolvent estimates from $L^p$ to the amalgam space $l^p(L^q)$ (see Theorem \ref{thm4.1}).
-This fact allows us to prove Theorem \ref{thm1.2} in a unified manner.
-Inspired by the work Jensen and Nakamura \cite{A.Jensen1, A.Jensen2}, we shall show that the operator $e^{it\theta H}g(\theta H)$ is bounded in $L^p$ with $p\ge 1$, uniformly for $\theta\in (0, 1]$ and $g$ in bounded subsets of $C_0^{\infty}(\mathbbm{R})$, which in turn implies Theorem \ref{thm1.2} after a dyadic decomposition.